salmandjing/Covid-19-Time-Series-Analysis/README.md

 # Project Mentor: Dr. Bo Li

-# Researchers: Chidinma Iheanyi-Okeahialam and Salman Djingueinabaye
+# Researchers: Salman Djingueinabaye & Chidinma Iheanyi-Okeahialam

 ## Brief Summary of Project: Our goal in this project is to analyze the effects of mask mandates and executive orders (I.e., stay at home orders) issued in regard to COVID-19 in 6 counties/cities to determine if there is an association between their implementation and infection and death rates related to COVID-19.
 The intention is to evaluate the effective of these preventative measures in limiting the spread of COVID-19.